Assistant coach Ronnie Hamilton served as an assistant coach at the University of Houston from 2012 to 2014.

 He entered the collegiate coaching ranks as a graduate assistant coach at North Carolina-Pembroke for two seasons (2003-05).
 There, he was responsible for planning practices, leading on-floor coaching, heading the strength and conditioning program and handling film exchange.
 He also served as the Braves' recruiting coordinator.

 He earned his master's degree in physical education with a concentration in sports administration from North Carolina-Pembroke in 2005.

 Hamilton began his coaching career as a football assistant and track and field coach at Jack Britt High in Fayetteville, N.C., and also taught world history and geography.

 He received his bachelor's degree in political science and history from Duke in 2002.
 Before attending Duke, Hamilton was a two-sport star in football and basketball at J.F.
 Webb High School in Oxford, N.C.

 A four-year scholarship student-athlete, Hamilton started as a true freshman and served as team captain as a senior.

 In 2002, he ranked fourth in the nation in punt return average and received the Iron Duke Award.
 He received the Co-Outstanding Special Teams Player and the Outstanding Defensive Back awards while also being named All-Atlantic Coast Conference Honorable Mention.
 In 1999, he was named the Blue Devils' Most Improved Defensive Back.

 Following his graduation in 2002, Hamilton was invited to training camp with the New York Giants.

-He is married to the former Christabell Mariner, and they have a daughter, Annalisa Nola Afaksi, born in February 2013.
+He is married to the former Christabell Mariner, and they are the parents of a daughter, Annalisa Nola Afakasi.